samchouse/snow.js/README.md

 ## What is Snow.JS

-Snow.JS is a framework for Discord.JS, largely inspired by Discord Akairo which unfortunately will not be receiving feature updates anymore.
+Snow.JS is a framework for Discord.JS, largely inspired by Discord-Akairo which unfortunately will not be receiving feature updates anymore.

 ## Contribution